 sudo flatpak override --filesystem=/run/media/$USER --device=all org.gnome.Brasero

 This override keeps the sandboxed application from throwing “device not found” errors when blank discs are inserted.
-When you’re done troubleshooting, you can return to the default confinement with:
+The $USER variable expands automatically to your login name, so the path resolves to your personal media directory.
+When you no longer need the extra access, reset to Flatpak’s default sandbox restrictions:

 sudo flatpak override --reset org.gnome.Brasero